rsrasmu2/EdutainmentGame/README.md

 - Optional: save and load files?
 - allow the player to choose what type of math they are solving with a click menu at any time -- Default to addition
+- Optional: time limit on answering math questions, player loses health if time runs out
+- Optional: time limit is a bar on the screen
+- Optional: "What is your name?" store and use in dialogue